CRNA Scope of Practice: Advancing Anesthesia Safety

 “There is a replication of services when CRNAs and anesthesiologists work in tandem,” says Weiner, explaining in some situations anesthesiologists are one-on-one supervising CRNAs.

 The Institute of Medicine 2010 report “The Future of Nursing: Leading Change, Advancing Health” called for nurses to practice to the full extent of their education and training, a concept Weiner supports.

 In states without independent practice, CRNAs administer anesthesia under the supervision of an anesthesiologist.
-[SEE the CRNA Independent Practice Map
+[SEE the CRNA Independent Practice Map.]

 “The CRNA is determining the type of anesthetics the patient will receive and administering that anesthetic,” Weiner says.

 The Veterans Health Administration in January 2017 granted APRNs independent practice, with the exception of CRNAs, in VA facilities.
-A Denver VA was cancelling surgeries for 60 to 90 days due to a lack of efficiency within that facility.
+A Denver VA was canceling surgeries for 60 to 90 days due to a lack of efficiency within that facility.

 “We continue to push that our military veterans have access to anesthesia services,” Weiner says.

 CRNA Week offers an opportunity to bring the issue of CRNA scope of practice to the forefront.